Merlicne/simple-redis-golang/README.md

 # SimpleRedis

-SimpleRedis is a lightweight and easy-to-use Redis client library written in Go.
+SimpleRedis is a easy-to-use Redis client written in Go.
 It provides a simple interface to interact with a Redis server, allowing you to perform common operations such as setting, getting, and deleting keys.

 ## Features